 You’ve probably worked with this person before.
-The one who rises through the ranks of the company, or maybe throughout their career at different companies, seemingly effortlessly.
-While their ascent may appear effortless, in reality, they’ve mastered the art of positioning themselves for a promotion.
+The one who rises through the ranks of the company with ease.
+While their ascent may appear effortless, they’ve most likely mastered the art of getting a promotion.
 If your annual review is approaching, don’t wait until the scheduled date to make your case.
 Act now to make sure when the time comes, there’s no doubt in your manager’s mind that you are ready for the next level.

 It’s Not About You

-Good employees – and good leaders – know that the true secret to success is teamwork that unites, empowers, and inspires others for the betterment of a healthier whole.
-If you’ve been focused on getting noticed and being a disruptor, shift your focus to helping others look good and elevating the team.
+Good employees – and good leaders – know that the true secret to success is teamwork.
+Teamwork unites, empowers, and inspires others for the betterment of a healthier whole.
+If you normally focus on getting noticed and being a disruptor, instead shift your focus to helping others look good and elevating the team.

 But It’s Not NOT About You

-Don’t wait until review time to try to remember all of your achievements.
-Keep a running tally of successful projects, times when you gone above and beyond your job description and received awesome client feedback.
-At the end of a big project, send a wrap-up email to your boss or schedule a meeting to discuss what went right and how you can do even better next time.
+Don’t wait until review time to try to remember your achievements.
+Keep a running tally of successful projects.
+Note times when you gone above and beyond your job description.
+Save any awesome client feedback.
+At the end of a big project, send a wrap-up email to your boss.
+Better yet, schedule a meeting to discuss what went right and how you can do even better next time.

 Don’t wait for your annual review to bring good work to their attention.
 That may be too late.
-Some companies make decisions about bonuses and promotions long before they actually sit down for your review.
+Some companies make decisions about bonuses and promotions long before your review.

 Dress The Part

 We’d all like to think that looks don’t play a role in career advancement, but the data tells us otherwise.
-A 2009 study by members of the economics department at Elon University in North Carolina found that people see outward appearance as an important source of information about workers and believe certain personality traits may be inferred by observing personal grooming.
+A 2009 study by Elon University in North Carolina found that people see outward appearance as an important source of information.
+They draw clues about workers based on their personal grooming.
+Some believe certain personality traits may be inferred by a person’s self-presentation.

 You don’t have to have movie-star-looks to be successful, but you do need to be well-groomed and dress for the role.
-Every company has certain dress and grooming codes, whether they’re written in an employee handbook or just implied.
+Every company has certain dress codes, whether they’re written in an employee handbook or implied.

 Take note of how the people above you dress and aim for something similar.
 You don’t have to pretend to be someone you’re not, but step up your wardrobe and grooming in a way that feels like you.
-Grooming and personal hygiene are not just about looks, but about your ability to project the self-confidence of a leader.
+Your “appearance” isn’t just about looks, but instead it’s about your ability to project the self-confidence of a leader.

 Network, Network, Network